realodix/php-utility/docs/Str.md

 `readTime(int $wpm = 265, int $imageReadTime = 12): string`

 Calculate the estimated reading time in seconds for a given piece of content.

-Read time is based on the average reading speed of an adult (roughly 265 WPM).
+- **Average Read Time** — 265 Words per min
+- **Image Read Time** — 12 seconds for the first image, 11 for the second, and minus an additional second for each subsequent image.
+Other images counted at 3 seconds.

 ```php
 use Realodix\Utils\Str;